MadhiasM/TeclastF6ProTabletMode/README.md

 - [x] Angle between two vectors needs to be between-180 and +180°, standard method is always between 0 and 180°.
 This way one cannot destinguish between degrees above and below 180, like 90 and 270.
 - [x] [Maths](https://math.stackexchange.com/questions/1904152/how-to-find-an-angle-in-range-180-180-between-2-vectors)
 - [ ] ~~Calculate angle only between y and z, since x is aligned.
 Moreover angle is polluted by x if is is big in magnitude (rotated sideway 90°)~~ (DOES NOT WORK)
-- [ ] Understand why angle calculatio is off if rotated diagonally
+- [ ] Understand why angle calculatio is off if rotated diagonally (Due to aligned X-axis between base and display?)

 ## udriver events
 - [x] Tablet mode activation SW_TABLET_MODE not working, but it was working in previous version.
 Copy over state